Binguitcha/alx-system_engineering-devops/0x00-shell_basics/README.md

-creat a script that copie all the html file from the current workng directory to the parent of the working directory
+creat a script that moves all the files beginning with uppercase letter to the directory /tmp/u